DaoChaShao/DaoChaShao/README.md

 <!-- Basic individual information and brief introduction -->
-### Hi there 👋, This person is pretending to be a coder.
+### Hi there, welcome to enter my repository grid.

+- 👋 I hope I am real in the Matrix of the web.
+- 🌱 I am passionate about writing ~bugs~ codes!
+I am  a ~bug~ code warrior.
-- 💬 A second-hand Code Engineer is sharing his learning journey in tech.
+- 💬 I am a second-hand Code Engineer sharing his learning journey in tech.
+Hope it is useful!

 <!--
 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 📫 How to reach me: ...